 Robert Boucke

-Owner Johnson’s Bait, Yuba City, Fish and Game Advisory Commissioner, District 3 Sutter County.
+Owner of Johnson’s Bait, Yuba City, Fish and Game Advisory Commissioner, District 3, Sutter County.

 Joe Donatini

-Owner Johnson Hicks Marine Electronics, Santa Cruz, and Sausalito.
+Owner of Johnson Hicks Marine Electronics, Santa Cruz, and Sausalito.

 Andy Guiliano

 Andy Guiliano operates the Emeryville Sportfishing Center.
 Andy was born and raised in the Bay Area and began charter boat fishing in 1972 at the age of 10.
-In 1986 he purchased his first boat, a 17 ft Boston Whaler, and began fishing both for sport and commercial.
-Over the years, boats got bigger, and beginning in 2008 he began commercial fishing full time for Dungeness Crab and King Salmon.
-Emeryville was always his home port and in 2016 when Emeryville Sportfishing Center needed a new owner, Andy jumped on it.
+In 1986, he purchased his first boat, a 17-foot Boston Whaler, and started fishing both for sport and commercially.
+Over the years, boats got bigger, and beginning in 2008, he began commercial fishing full-time for Dungeness Crab and King Salmon.
+Emeryville was always his home port, and in 2016, when Emeryville Sportfishing Center needed a new owner, Andy jumped on it.

 Chris Lauritzen

 Chris Lauritzen is a licensed captain who has run all manner of boats in the Delta and beyond.
-His great grandfather Hans emigrated from Denmark to the region in 1870’s, and his grandfather operated a popular ferry service in the early 1900’s.
-Later the family built Lauritzen Yacht Harbor, located in the town of Oakley which Chris runs today.
+His great-grandfather, Hans, emigrated from Denmark to the region in the 1870s, and his grandfather operated a popular ferry service in the early 1900s.
+Later, the family built Lauritzen Yacht Harbor, located in the town of Oakley, which Chris runs today.
 He also keeps a salmon fishing boat in Bodega Bay.